A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Background

-To model data heterogeneity, we consider the following label skew scenario: all data points are drawn from independent and identically distributed (i.i.d) random variables, forming the global dataset $\mathcal{D}$.
-These points are then randomly assigned to honest workers, resulting in local datasets $\mathcal{D}_i$ for $i \in \mathcal{H}$, such that $\mathcal{D} = \cup_{i \in \mathcal{H}} \mathcal{D}_i$.
-Each worker receives data with a different label distribution, introducing heterogeneity.
+We focus on a label skew scenario: all data points are drawn from independent and identically distributed (i.i.d) random variables, forming the global dataset $\mathcal{D}$.
+These points are randomly assigned to honest workers, producing local datasets $\mathcal{D}_i$ for $i \in \mathcal{H}$, such that $\mathcal{D} = \cup_{i \in \mathcal{H}} \mathcal{D}_i$.
+Each worker receives data with a different label distribution, introducing data heterogeneity.
 Although Byzantine workers may also have their own data, we exclude them from the global dataset as they play no role in our analysis.

-The global label distribution refers to the distribution of labels in the full dataset $\mathcal{D}$, while the local label distributions refer to label distributions in a worker’s datasets $\mathcal{D}_i$, for $i \in \mathcal{H}$.
+We denote the global label distribution by $p$, corresponding to $\mathcal{D}$, and the local label distribution for worker $i$ by $p_i$, corresponding to $\mathcal{D}_i$.